 Voice Over Internet Protocol (VoIP) Explained

-voIP is a term that’s being thrown around everywhere right now, and sometimes it’s easier to just nod your head in agreement than admit you have no idea what voIP is, isn’t it?
+VoIP is a term that’s being thrown around everywhere right now, and sometimes it’s easier to just nod your head in agreement than admit you have no idea what internet based VoIP is, isn’t it?
 That’s OK.
-On the surface, voIP seems a bit weird; partly because it sounds funny to say, and partly because some of the letters are lowercase, and some are uppercase, but things will all fall into place once you learn a little more.
+On the surface, VoIP seems a bit weird; partly because it sounds funny to say, and partly because some of the letters are lowercase, and some are uppercase, but things will all fall into place once you learn a little more.

-So what’s the big deal with voIP, and why are businesses being urged to use it?
-Well, how long have you got?
-There’s a ton of reasons why voIP subscriptions are growing, such as:
+Again, lets just revisiting some of the reasons so many businesses are moving to VoIP.
+So what’s the big deal with VoIP, and why are businesses being urged to use it?
+There’s a ton of reasons why VoIP subscriptions are growing, such as:

 ● Anytime, Any Place

 An office desk?
 What’s that?
 More and more of us are working on a more flexible basis these days.
 No longer are we confined to our desks (hurrah!), and instead we may be able to work from home, from a different office, or even from Starbucks with a cookie crumble frap and a giant chocolate chip cookie We’re not always in the same place as our work phones, and that’s OK!
 You can log into your VoIP phone from anywhere with an internet connection, so you can be ‘always on’ so you never miss a call.